Vermont Open Meeting Law

 -

-Post the recording for a minimum of 30 days following the approval and posting of the official minutes for a meeting.
+Post the recording for a minimum of 30 days following the posting of the draft minutes for a meeting.

 See Open Meeting Law Penalty and Enforcement (1 V.S.A. §314)